 This would not be my first choice as your main set of cast iron, but it’s a really interesting set to get as something to supplement your usual set of cookware.

 They make a great “stove to table” food delivery system.
 You can cook a batch of eggs and breakfast sausage in them to each person’s specifications, and take them straight from the stove and slide them in front of whoever wants it (with a pot holder, of course).
+Its a versatile kitchen tool that can cook delicious recipes for everyone.

 Like I said; probably shouldn’t be your first choice of cast iron, but the simple design belies an incredible amount of versatility in letting you, in a practical way, use your cast iron as both a cooking and serving dish, cutting down on cleanup and time.